 An electrical burning smell could also be something more serious like an overheated furnace motor or a cracked heat exchanger.
 Call an experienced technician to check the electrical components in your furnace.

 Finally, sometimes plastic pieces in the furnace can become dislodged during regular use.
-In one case, someone’s humidifier had a nozzle installed above the furnace that was supposed to disinfect the air stream.
+In one case, a humidifier had a nozzle installed above the furnace that was supposed to disinfect the air stream.
 This plastic broke off and fell onto the heating elements.

 This isn’t uncommon, and you should have a technician inspect your system right away at any sign of a burning plastic or rubber smell.
-Most of the time these issues work out fine when you’re able to resolve them quickly.

 Notice any of these smells coming from your air conditioning?